druids/django-pymess/docs/sms.rst

   Configuration of attributes according to ATS operator documentation::

     PYMESS_ATS_SMS_CONFIG = {
-        'URL': 'http://fik.atspraha.cz/gwfcgi/XMLServerWrapper.fcgi',  # If you uses default URL param needn't be set 'UNIQ_PREFIX': 'unique-id-prefix',  # If you uses SMS service for more applications you can define this prefix and it will be added to the message ID
+        'URL': 'http://fik.atspraha.cz/gwfcgi/XMLServerWrapper.fcgi',  # If you use default URL param, this doesn't need to be set
+        'UNIQ_PREFIX': 'unique-id-prefix',  # If you use SMS service for more applications you can define this prefix and it will be added to the message ID
         'USERNAME': 'username',
         'PASSWORD': 'password',
         'UNIQ_PREFIX': '',